Welcome to YMCA Before & After School Program

 - Physical restraint of a child, such as confining the child to a high chair, car seat, stroller or other device for the purpose of discipline in lieu of supervision, unless the physical restraint is for the purpose of preventing a child from hurting themselves or others.
 Is used only as a last resort and only until the risk of injury is no longer imminent.

-- Depriving a child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding.
+- Depriving a child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding, medical treatment.

 - Inflicting any bodily harm on children including making children eat or drink against their will.